-The MRes is a 180 credit M level programme which can be undertaken on a full-time (one year) or part-time (two years) basis.
-The programme consists of three, 30 credit taught modules, a 30 credit project based module (Contemporary Contextual Issues) and a 60 credit Master's Dissertation.
+The MRes is a 180 credit master's level programme which can be undertaken on a full-time (one year) or part-time (two years) basis.
+The programme consists of three, 30-credit taught modules, a 30-credit project-based module (Contemporary Contextual Issues) and a 60-credit Master's Dissertation.
 Students will be engaged as a cohort through the taught elements of the programme.
 The programme is supported through an academic tutorial system administered by an academic member of staff who is research active in the chosen subject specialism.
-The programme reflects an underpinning commitment to develop within the University, intellectually rigorous M level programmes that, through collaborative engagement of students and academic staff, can contribute to the development of the University applied research portfolio (where appropriate through co-authored publications) as well as deepening links with related professions.